 It’s important to note here that wire fraud is rampant these days due to advanced technology that allows hackers to infiltrate email and change its contents.
 There are other ways that fraud occurs, such as bad actors impersonating title officers and the like over the phone.
 So it’s crucial to use the utmost caution if you choose a wire transfer.

-As your trusted partner and loyal advocate on your home selling journey, it’s not uncommon for your realtor to become a friend.
-So you may be wondering when does your agent see their slice of the pie?
-Depending on the market, a realtor gets paid immediately after closing or within a few days.
+As your trusted partner and loyal advocate on your home-selling journey, it’s not uncommon for your real estate agent to become a friend.
+So you may be wondering when will your agent see their slice of the pie?
+Depending on the market, a real estate agent gets paid immediately after closing or within a few days.
 More often than not, the agent that stood by your side and walked you through each step of the process will see their commission on closing day.

 As you can see, when it comes to when and how you get paid after selling a house, there are numerous factors to consider.
 If you live in a wet funding state, you’ll see payment much faster than if you reside in a dry funding state.
-In this case, you’ll need to factor that in when scheduling the closing date on your new home.
+In addition, you need to consider what you will do with the money that you receive.
+Will you purchase a new home?
+Will you invest the money elsewhere?

-One way to be sure that you get your money for selling your house when and how you want it is to hire a good partner.
+Through hiring a good partner that knows the local market, you can be sure that you get your money for selling your house when and how you want it.
 The best real estate agent will answer any questions you have and go to bat for you.
 They’ll make sure things go as smoothly as they can.
 The FastExpert real estate agent directory allows you to filter by traits mentioned in reviews from past clients.
 Check it out to find the best fit for you!